smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 FROM    ##Identity;
 ```

-The SQL Server error returned is.
+The Microsoft SQL Server error returned is.

 Msg 339, Level 16, State 1, Line 6
 DEFAULT or NULL are not allowed as explicit identity values.